 What should I look for?

-- A sore or an ulcer in the mouth that does not heal within two weeks.
+- A sore or an ulcer in your mouth, which may or may not be painful

 - Difficulty chewing or swallowing